DarwinFang/ChainSum/README.md

 ```bash
 bash transformer.sh [Parameter 1] [Parameter 2]
 ```

-Here are two parameters.
+There are two parameters.

-(1) `[Parameter 1]` refers to the GPU ID(s).
+(1) `[Parameter 1]` specifies the GPU ID(s).
 Set it to a specific number or several numbers separated by commas to enable the related GPU(s).
 On the other hand, no GPUs will be used if it is set to -1.

 (2) `[Parameter 2]` can be any model name you choose to specify.